View: Product Requirements Document

 When a level is complete, then the text of the score area animates with color.
 Just the text and not the background will change colors.
 The user can see when they have completed a level.

 Desktop and Tablet View

 The left side of the Web page will display three rows.
-The first row will contain five draggable bright digits.
+The first row will contain five movable bright digits.
 The second row will have the answer box.
-The third row will display the rest of the draggable digits.
+The third row will display the rest of the movable digits.

 Under the three rows and output text, see three buttons.

 The graphic colors should blend with the color scheme for the digits, answer box, and text.
 Therefore the images that display to the right should have a similar look and feel as the digits, and other game elements.
 The goal is to make a nice looking game, where everything appears to belong together.

 Some mobile phones can't rotate between horizontal and vertical views.
 Some players prefer to use mobile phones in the vertical orientation.
 Games on phones may be played vertically, even with phones which respond to rotation.
 Therefore prepare a vertical view for mobile phones, tablets in vertical orientation, and resized desktop Web browsers.